MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-self-service-password-reset.md

 - `ResetPasswordResult.Complete` indicates a successful password reset flow.

-- In the case of `ResetPasswordSubmitPasswordError`, the SDK provides utility methods  for further analyzing the specific type of error returned:
+- If `submitPasswordResult is ResetPasswordSubmitPasswordError`, the SDK provides utility methods  for further analyzing the specific type of error returned:
       - `isInvalidPassword()`
       - `isPasswordResetFailed()`

     These errors indicate that the previous operation was unsuccessful, and so a reference to a new state isn't available.
 Handle the errors as shown in [Handle error](#handle-errors) section.

-## Auto-sign in after password reset
+## Autosign in after password reset

 After a successful password reset flow, you can automatically sign in your users without initiating a fresh sign-in flow.